MaxRan92/minesweeper/README.md

 # MineSweeper

 ## Game Link
-The project is developed on Heroku, at the following [Link](https://mine-sweeper-app.herokuapp.com/)
+The project is published on Heroku at the following [Link](https://mine-sweeper-app.herokuapp.com/)

 ## Author
 Massimo Ranalli